 The story of Silvaplana

-Since the territorial division in 1538, the municipality of Silvaplana consists of Silvaplana and the fractions Surlej and Champfèr with Albana.
+The municipality of Silvaplana consists of the fractions of Surlej and Champfèr with Albana.

 Silvaplana was first mentioned in 1288.
 In 1476, the judicial court of Funtauna Merla confirmed the existence of the three “neighbouring communities of Silvaplana, Surlej and Champfèr”.
 This union probably marked the beginning of the formation of the political municipality of Silvaplana, comprising Silvaplana and the two hamlets of Surlej and Champfèr.